jvde-github/AIS-catcher/README.md

 ```
 echo '$GPGGA, 161229.487, 3723.2475, N, 12158.3416, W, 1, 07, 1.0, 9.0, M, , , , 0000*18' | ./AIS-catcher -r txt .
 ```
 These GPS coordinates will be used to set the location of the station.
 In this way the station can be visualized and tracked while on the move.
+This is useful if you use AIS-catcher to read from a hardware AIS receiver that has a built-in GPS.

-All this now allows the following command:
+All these new functions combined enables a command line like this:
 ```
 AIS-catcher -r txt /dev/serial/by-id/usb-u-blox_AG_-_www.u-blox.com_u-blox_7_-_GPS_GNSS_Receiver-if00 -x 192.168.1.235 4002 -N 8100 share_loc on
 ```